daveyarwood/blog.djy.io/src/_posts/2021-03-29-why-im-rewriting-alda-in-go-and-kotlin.md

 startup time to boot, which makes it well suited for writing command line applications.

+## Trade-offs

+Switching from Clojure to Go and Kotlin did have some downsides:

+* **It took me a long time** (over 2 years, working off and on in my free time outside of work and family responsibilities) to write a complete port of Alda in a new language.

+  I could have spent that time implementing one of many feature ideas that I've been wanting to add to Alda for ages, but I felt that it was more important to improve the foundation of the Alda platform before I added even more code that I would eventually need to port.

+* **I work comparatively slower in Go and Kotlin than I do in Clojure,** which made the process take even longer.
+This was largely due to not having as much experience with those languages, compared to Clojure, a language that I've been in love with since 2012, and that I've been using at work since 2014.

+  On the other hand, I think pushing myself to write a lot of code in Go and Kotlin has made me a more well-rounded programmer.
+I can truly say now that I have some real world Go and Kotlin experience, which could very well be useful for me someday when working on other projects.

+* **Go makes it hard for me to program the way that I want to.** I think it's fair to say that learning Clojure has warped my brain.
+Whenever I have to write code in another language, I'm tempted to try to write it in a functional and data-oriented style, or at least as close to that as the language will allow me to get.
+I've had a pleasant experience with Kotlin in that regard.
+  Thanks to its immutable data structures and other FP goodies available out of the box in the standard library, I didn't need to adjust my thought patterns too much as I was writing the audio engine portion of Alda v2 in Kotlin.

+  Go was another beast entirely.
+The language does have a pretty good story for programming with functions as values and writing code that's oriented around "verbs" (first class functions that compose together) instead of "nouns" (the proliferation of unnecessary classes and objects that you typically see in more OOP-heavy languages like Java).
+But Go is also an unapologetically imperative language.
+It's statically typed, but it lacks generics, which can make it difficult sometimes to implement the abstraction that you have in mind.

+  At first, I tried to do the sorts of FP things that I do all the time in Clojure-land, like `map` a function over a list, or `filter` a list based on a predicate.
+But thanks to Go's lack of generics, the closest you can get is to write a function with a very specific type like `MapIntToInt` or `FilterString`.
+It would be silly to have to implement such a function again and again, every time I needed to do it with a different combination of types.
+  So, I gave up and embraced the Go Way instead, which is to just to use `for` loops and do things imperatively.

+  Another thing about Go that I find cumbersome is that there is more ceremony involved in passing data around.
+In Clojure, the hash map is practically the only data structure you ever need.
+It's idiomatic (even encouraged!) to add arbitrary data to a map on a whim as the map gets passed around from function to function.
+In Go, on the other hand, there are maps, but they are homogenous (e.g. the entries in a `map[string]int` must all have string keys and integer values) and if you need to collect together various values of different types, you can define a `struct` that contains the values you need, but you can't add an arbitrary field to an existing struct in the same way that you can use `assoc` in Clojure to add any key-value pair you want into a map.

+  At the end of the day, I have found Go to be quite comfortable, and it provides me with a lot of value as a pragmatic choice for writing native, cross-platform CLI applications with minimal toil.
+I think it's well worth the mental adjustments that I have to make to try and think like a Go programmer instead of a Clojure programmer.

 # alda-clj

 When I rewrote Alda in Go, I was careful to preserve the ability to compose